 You must protect and treat confidentially any confidential, trade secret or proprietary information relating to HKFP, including all technical, commercial, financial and other information which are obtained during the agreement.

 You shall not bring HKFP’s brand, trademark or reputation into disrepute.
 Your contribution must be original and not copied – wholly or partially – from any other source.
 Please note that both writers and the platform must adhere to libel, defamation and court reporting rules, declare any conflicts of interest and be aware of our Code of Ethics.
 We avoid using unnamed/anonymous sources wherever possible – please discuss with us if you think it may be necessary to alter a source’s name.
 Please include hyperlinks to sources if you are including facts and figures.
+Sources may not see copy before it is published.
+Please discuss with us if there are exceptional circumstances in which you wish to offer “quote check.”

 8. New contributors